andrewgioia/keyrune/CONTRIBUTING.md

 ## Prerequisites

-You need to have a icomoon account: https://icomoon.io/app/ For future steps, i recommande to import actual set of keyrune's icons in icomoon.
+The font files are generated with [IcoMoon](https://icomoon.io/app/) so please create an account there.
+You can import the font file itself into IcoMoon to load Keyrune and begin editing.

 ![import](./contributing/images/import-icon-btn.png)

-A model asking for "The glyphs in your SVG font were loaded.
-Use this font's metrics and metadata when exporting fonts?" will appear, click on "Yes".
+After importing, a model will ask if you want to "use this font's metrics and metadata when exporting fonts?"
+Click "Yes" to accept.

 ![modal-import](./contributing/images/import-icon-modal.png)

-🎉 Success, you have now all the keyrune's icons in your icomoon project.
+🎉 Success!
+The icon font should be loaded in your IcoMoon project.
 That will be useful for the next steps when we need to generate the font.

 ## Summary